 Bipolar disorder therapy

-Along with medication, ongoing psychotherapy, or ‘talk’ therapy, is an important part of treatment for bipolar disorder.
+Along with medication, ongoing psychotherapy (‘talk’ therapy) is an important part of treatment for bipolar disorder.
 During therapy, you can discuss feelings, thoughts and behaviours that cause you problems.
-Talk therapy can help you to understand and ultimately master any problems that hurt your ability to function well in life.
+Talk therapy can help you to understand and ultimately master any problems that affect your ability to function well in life.
 It also helps you to stay on your medication - and helps you to deal with effects of bipolar disorder on your social and work life.
 It can help you maintain a positive self-image.

 Types of psychotherapy used to treat bipolar disorder include:

-- Cognitive behavioural therapy.
+- Cognitive behavioural therapy (CBT).
 This focuses on behaviours that decrease stress and involves learning to identify and modify the patterns of thinking that accompany mood shifts.